Welcome to Wea Ridge Middle School

 - Parents chaperone school trips and contests.

-At Wea Ridge Middle School, administrators, teachers, and staff work together to make the school run safely and effectively.
+Administrators, teachers, and staff work together to make Wea Ridge Middle run safely and effectively.
 School administrators provide meetings, handbooks, and newsletters to inform parents and students of school policies and programs.
-A progressive discipline system is in place that encourages parent contact via telephone, email, or a personal conference each time a formal discipline step is taken by a teacher and/or administrator.
-Students are reprimanded through various measures such as noon hour detentions, before and/or after school detentions, in school suspensions, and out of school suspensions.
-Alternative school settings are available through Tippecanoe School Corporation for middle school students, and these are located off of Wea Ridge Middle School grounds.
+A progressive discipline system is in place that encourages parent contact via telephone, email, or a personal conference as a part of the formal discipline process.

 Staff members also recognize positive student accomplishments in a variety of individual, grade level, and school level fashions.
 Incentive field trips and activities are held throughout the school year for students attaining specified criteria in their academic classes as well as behavior.

-To reach our goals of improving our Language Arts and Mathematics ISTPE scores, Wea Ridge Middle School teachers will have the opportunity to incorporate the following professional development activities into their daily schedules:
+To reach our goals of improving our Language Arts and Mathematics NWEA and ISTEP scores, Wea Ridge Middle School teachers will have the opportunity to incorporate the following professional development activities into their daily schedules:

 - At Wea Ridge Middle School, grade level and content area teams are allotted time to meet periodically during IIB.
-Teams use daily agendas, minutes, and administration observation and input to focus and direct the teaming concept at our school.
+Teams use daily agendas, minutes, student data and administration input to focus and direct the teaming concept at our school.

 - Wea Ridge Middle School will encourage and support teachers wishing to attend professional conferences sponsored by Wabash Valley Education Center, the Indiana Department of Education, and content area professional organizations throughout the school year and during the summer months.

 Wea Ridge Middle School offers extra-curricular programs currently consisting of (boys) basketball, football, wrestling, and track, as well as (girls) basketball, volleyball, cheerleading, and track.
-Additional opportunities are available via student council, yearbook production, dance, jazz band, a student talent show, academic Speech, Spell Bowl, and Science Olympiad teams.
+Additional opportunities are available via student council, yearbook production, dance, jazz band, and a variety of academic clubs.